- B.Sc., Behavioral Sciences (Anthropological Archaeology), Andrews University

 - M.A., Archaeology (Roman), University of Durham, UK

 - Ph.D., Archaeology (Roman Frontiers and the Archaeology of Place), University of Durham, UK

 I grew up in a working-class family in southwestern Michigan, and was a first-generation and mature college student.
 Before completing my own college studies, I forged a career in technology consulting and database development, and these skills have helped me in my own academic work as a student, scholar, and teacher.
 In 2008 my family and I moved to the UK, where I completed graduate studies and began my full-time academic career.
-We've only recently moved back to the USA in the summer of 2018, and are very excited for what the future holds in Grand Rapids and at Calvin.
+We returned to the USA in 2018 to take up a faculty position at Calvin, where I work in the areas of History, Archaeology, and Digital Humanities.

 I am a specialist in life and interaction at the edges of the Roman Empire, comparative borderland dynamics in world history, archaeological theory (e.g. archaeology of place, process philosophy, postcolonial perspectives), and digital tools/methodologies within archaeology, history, and the wider humanities.